MatseFR/massive-starling/README.md

 # Massive
 Massive is a high performance library for [Starling](https://github.com/openfl/starling), meant to render lots of quads (textured, animated) in a single `DisplayObject` very efficiently.

+It's heavily inspired by the [FFParticleSystem](https://github.com/shin10/Starling-FFParticleSystem) lib by Michael Trenkler, which I [ported](https://github.com/MatseFR/starling-extension-FFParticleSystem) to haxe some years ago.

 ## Demos
 [Benchmark](https://matse.skwatt.com/haxe/starling/massive/demo/) - compare Massive performance with classic Starling `Quad` and `MovieClip` (more info in the demo's [README](https://github.com/MatseFR/massive-starling/tree/main/samples/demo))

 Hex Map - display only a part of a huge hexagon map and interact with it (link coming soon)

-Particle Editor - editor for Massive's ParticleSystem (link coming soon)
+Particle Editor - editor for Massive's `ParticleSystem` (link coming soon)

 ## Getting started
 Massive is not available on haxelib yet, you can either use haxelib to install it directly from GitHub :